soverenio/docs/docs/administration/configuring-agent.md

 The sytnax is like this:

-* if nothing is soecified then all namespaces will be covered;
+* if nothing is specified then all namespaces will be covered;
 * asterisk means _everything_;
 * `action: allow` includes this namespace into monitoring;
 * `action: deny` excludes this namespace from monitoring.